rashedmakkouk/eslint-config/README.md

 This package supports loading the following tsconfig file patterns:

-- tsconfig.json (scanned and loaded by both ESLint and TypeScript ESLint Plugin)
+- tsconfig.json (scanned and loaded by both ESLint 'parser' and 'import/resolver' plugin)
-- tsconfig.eslint.json (scanned and loaded only by ESLint)
+- tsconfig.eslint.json (scanned and loaded only by ESLint 'parser')

 #### Supported Directory Patterns